| Bryan Adams Close

 - Students are expected to cooperate with the Close Up staff at all times.

 - Male students are not allowed to visit in female students' rooms and vice versa.
-(Close

 Up defines "room" to include the threshold of the door.)